hitachi-vantara/vspone-block-ansible/README.md

 ## Module manifest
 A listing of all available modules with descriptions can be found in the [module manifest](docs/ModuleManifest.md).

+## Contributing
+Contribution guidelines and procedures are kept in [./docs/CONTRIBUTING](docs/CONTRIBUTING.md).

 ## Author(s)